Mosquito Squadron: Plot

 Munroe and Bannister drop their two Highballs, but both miss.
 After wingman Clark is shot down by a German fighter, they have just two bombs left.
 Bannister is shot down by flak and crashes into the tunnel, and his exploding bombs destroy the factory.
-Munroe blows apart the prison wall just as the Germans are about to breech the chapel door and machine-gun the prisoners.
+Munroe blows apart the prison wall just as the Germans are about to breach the chapel door and machine-gun the prisoners.
 Most of the airmen escape with help from the resistance, but the senior RAF officer, Squadron Leader Neale (Bryan Marshall), is killed during the breakout.
 A second wave of Mosquitos obliterates the château complex with conventional bombs.

 Munroe and Scott are briefly reunited after Munroe's Mosquito is brought down by flak.
 Scott, suffering from amnesia, sacrifices himself to stop a German tank with a captured Panzershreck, saving Munroe and the others, but not before Flight Sergeant Wiley Bunce (Nicky Henson), Munroe's navigator, is killed.

-After rescue by submarine the survivors are repatriated and Munroe returns his RAF airbase.
-After being congratulated by his commanding officer, Wing Commander Penrose (Dinsdale Landen), as well as Air Commodore Hufford, he is reunited with Beth and her brother, Flight Lieutenant Douglas Shelton (David Dundas).
-Shelton is an ex-pilot who lost his right hand in combat and now serves as training officer of the squadron.
+The survivors are rescued by submarine and repatriated.
+Munroe is congratulated by his commanding officer, Wing Commander Penrose (Dinsdale Landen), as well as Air Commodore Hufford, and is reunited with Beth and her brother, Flight Lieutenant Douglas Shelton (David Dundas).
+Shelton lost his right hand in aerial combat and now serves as training officer of the squadron.
 He conceals from Beth that her husband had been one of the prisoners.